Surface epithelial-stromal tumor: Pathology

 Mucinous tumors are characterized by a lining of tall columnar epithelial cells with apical mucin and the absence of cilia, similar in appearance with benign cervical or intestinal epithelia.
 The appearance can look similar to colonic or ovarian cancer, but typically originates from the appendix (see mucinous adenocarcinoma with clinical condition Pseudomyxoma peritonei).
 Clear stromal invasion is used to differentiate borderline tumors from malignant tumors.

 Prognosis

 10-year survival rates for borderline tumors contained within the ovary, malignant tumors without invasion, and invasive malignant tumors are greater than 95%, 90%, and 66%, respectively.
 One rare but noteworthy condition associated with mucinous ovarian neoplasms is pseudomyxoma peritonei.
 As primary ovarian mucinous tumors are usually unilateral (in one ovary), the presentation of bilateral mucinous tumors requires exclusion of a non-ovarian origin, usually the appendix.

 Endometrioid tumors

-Endometrioid tumors account for approximately 20% of all ovarian cancers and are mostly malignant (endometroid carcinomas).
+Endometrioid tumors account for approximately 20% of all ovarian cancers and are mostly malignant (endometrioid carcinomas).
 They are made of tubular glands bearing a close resemblance to benign or malignant endometrium.
 15-30% of endometrioid carcinomas occur in individuals with carcinoma of the endometrium, and these patients have a better prognosis.
 They appear similar to other surface epithelial-stromal tumors, with solid and cystic areas.
 40% of these tumors are bilateral, when bilateral, metastases is often present.